Transforming Airline Retailing with New Distribution Capability (NDC)

 Transforming an airline’s retail maturity requires a strong business case.
 It also requires revisiting the contracts with partners, including travel agents and system providers.
 It also means re-engineering the processes related to offers and order management, the scope of which may vary from airline to airline.
 The most important value derived from this new retailing transition is the increased capability of airlines to drive up profitability through developing new personalized offers, enhancing revenue management capabilities, engaging better with customers, and optimizing fulfillment processes.

-Transitioning to XML-based protocols for each of the use cases requires an effective testing approach, and this is where Cigniti can engage with airlines and technology partners to ensure a smooth and error-free transition.
-Cigniti’s Centers of Excellence (CoE) for Travel & Hospitality, Technology, and Testing collaborate with clients to explore opportunities to speed up turnaround times for each of the milestones towards achieving the required retail excellence.
+Transitioning to XML-based protocols for each use case requires an effective testing approach, and this is where Cigniti can engage with airlines and technology partners to ensure a smooth and error-free transition.
+Cigniti’s Centers of Excellence (CoE) for Travel & Hospitality, Technology, and Testing collaborate with clients to explore opportunities to speed up turnaround times for each milestone towards achieving the required retail excellence.

 Learn more about Cigniti’s Airlines and Travel & Hospitality services, and if you are on a mission to transform your retail landscape, please leave a message so we can help you.